jmward01/lmplay/README.md

 #To list the experiments
 lmp_trainer --amp --device cuda --exp list

+#To create plots (assuming all results are in the default gpt_out directory):
+lmp_plotstats
 ```
 That's it! it will download datasets and start training.
 Check `--help` for other options like device, mini-batch-size, etc etc.